eurafavaz/eurafavaz/README.md

-### Hey, my name is Rafael Vaz.
-Great to see you here 👋
+### Hey 👋, my name is Rafael Vaz.
+Great to see you here!

 ### Welcome to my Github profile!